S-Panta/Calorie-Counter/README.md

-Calorie counter created that fetch upon Gemini to calculate Calorie based on Food Intake
+Calorie counter  that fetch upon Gemini to calculate Calorie based on Food Intake and your personal information